Message from the Board -

 Beacon Arts is committed to keeping the arts community going during this difficult time.
-If you have an online class/concert/performance you want to share with our neighbors, please email us and it will be added to the calendar below.
+If you have an online class/concert/performance you want to share with our neighbors, please email us and it will be added to our calendar.
+You may find support for your efforts by joining Beacon Arts Guild, please see details below.

 Beacon Arts Guild